Assembler Hints & Tips

 XR Rx,Ry

 This little trick can be used to swap the contents of two registers.
-Its neat in that it uses no additional storage and because of this it is useful when the size of the program is becoming an issue.
+It is neat in that it uses no additional storage and because of this it is useful when the size of the program is becoming an issue.
 In fact this method only uses 12 bytes, but only 6 if you exclude the compare.

 The initial compare will prevent the register Rx from being made zero if the contents of both registers are equal.

-We have included a link to our SWAPREG macro that will swap two registers
+We have included a link to our SWAPREG macro that will swap two registers here.

 Perform Once Mechanism